 Like most new parents I spent the nine months before my child’s arrival preparing for every little thing I thought they would need.
 During those months we received good advice, bad advice, unwanted advice, appreciated advice, facts and literally so much information you would think “How on earth did people do this a long time ago with nothing more than intuition?”
 Guess which piece of advice I heard the most?
 Make sure they sleep in their crib.

 So now you need a bassinet, a crib, a stroller, a monitor, a Nose Frida, Gripe Water, Gas Drops, front carriers, back carriers… I feel like the list goes on and on.
 Guess which out of those things I barely used for both of my boys?!
-The crib.

 There you have it.
 I was and still am guilty of being a co-sleeper.
 (Insert the looks and the disapproval of most people I reveal this to.)
 I rarely even tell people anymore.